TolstoyDotCom/more-speech/README.md

 This no longer needs an older version of Firefox; New Twitter doesn't work with the version that was recommended before.

-This has only been tested with Firefox 70 and OpenJDK 11 on Ubuntu 18.
+This has only been tested with Firefox 105 and OpenJDK 17 on Ubuntu 18.
+JDK 17 is required.
 A windows version will be released after more testing.

 Examples
 ------